firedrakeproject/firedrake/docs/source/firedrake_24.rst

 with developers and with other users.

-More details about accommodation and the conference dinner will be posted in due course.
+More details about registration, submissions, accommodation and the conference dinner will be posted in due course.

 ..
     Programme